oesteban/hcph-sops/docs/data-collection/tear-down.md

 - [ ] Give the participant the corresponding compensation for the participation and transportation.
 - [ ] Ask the participant to sign the receipt of the amount of the financial compensation.

+!!! important "To boost efficiency, two people can work simultaneously on the following steps — one inside the scanning room and the other outside.
+They can follow the designated sections [inside the scanning room](#after-scan-inside-the-scanner-room) and [outside the scanning room](#after-scan-outside-the-scanner-room) in parallel."

 ## AFTER SCAN, inside the scanner room

+- [ ] Unplug the two cables connected to the ET (signal and power).
+Put those extremities aside far from the scanner.
+- [ ] Disconnect the GA and RB tubes.

+- [ ] **With someone outside in the control room**:
+    - [ ] Carefully extract the cables (fiber and power of the ET) back through the access tube.
+    - [ ] Extract the RB and the GA tubes from the room.

 - [ ] **Carefully remove the infrared mirror**:
     - [ ] Enter again the scanner room with the plastic container of the mirror and leave it prepared on the bed.